onzfonz/comp227/src/content/4/en/part4a.md

 This is almost an exact copy-paste of our previous *index.js* file.

 However, there are a few significant changes.
-At the very beginning of the file we create a new [router](http://expressjs.com/en/api.html#router) object:
+At the very beginning of the file, we create a new [router](http://expressjs.com/en/api.html#router) object:

 ```js
 const tasksRouter = require('express').Router()